-The University shall or shall require that its service provider implement threat detection practices that at a minimum include the following:
+The University shall implement threat detection practices that at a minimum include the following:

 - 1. Designate an individual responsible for the University's threat detection program, including planning, development, acquisition, implementation, testing, training, and maintenance.
-Unless otherwise specified, the ISO assumes this designation. - 2.
+Unless otherwise specified, the CISO assumes this designation. - 2.
 Implement an Intrusion Detection System (IDS). - 3.
 Conduct IDS log reviews to detect new attack patterns as quickly as possible. - 4.
 Develop and implement required mitigation measures based on the results of IDS log reviews. - 5.
 Maintain regular communication with security research and coordination organizations, such as US CERT, REN-ISAC, etc., to obtain information about new attack types, vulnerabilities, and mitigation measures.